Two key webinars discussing NASEM report on Primary Care

 - Changing demographics and the primary care needs and access of different patient populations, including rural and other underserved populations;

-- Identifying and addressing behavioral and social determinants of health and delivering community-oriented, whole person care; and
+- Identifying and addressing behavioral and social determinants of health and delivering community-oriented, whole-person care; and

-- The infrastructure (workforce, data, and metrics) needed to evaluate effectiveness of innovation and its impact on health outcomes and to support data-informed decision-making.
+- The infrastructure (workforce, data, and metrics) needed to evaluate the effectiveness of innovation and its impact on health outcomes and to support data-informed decision-making.

 Ariadne Labs' Innovation Meeting: